 Creatine is generally considered the muscle-building supplement.
 It’s so good that most expensive supplement concoctions will tuck away a few grams of creatine into every serving.
 You could think of most supplements like mix drinks.
 There are a lot of cool colours, flavours and ingredients, but the whole point of them is the alcohol.
 Creatine is the alcohol.

 So why do some women avoid it?
 Creatine will cause your muscles to swell, and the more muscle mass you have, the more swelling you’ll experience.
 In an overweight person with plenty of muscle, plenty of fat, and poor muscle definition, this can make them look more bloated and bulky.
-Because most people are overweight, this describes the typical experience people have with creatine.
-(The same would be true if they built muscle the regular way.)
+Because most women are overweight, this describes the typical experience women have with creatine.

-However, in someone thinner with less muscle mass, less fat and more muscle definition, it will make them look fitter and stronger.
+However, as someone who’s thinner, it will make you look fitter and stronger.
 After all, it’s your muscles that swell up.
 Besides, the bigger your muscles are, the more they’ll swell.
 This means that it’s your largest muscles—your thighs and butt—that will swell the most.
 Not something that every women wants, but definitely something that most naturally thin women want.